State's coronavirus cases rise 61% to 73,166 in week, deaths rise up 282

 Daily cases have exceeded 8,000 in one week and 5,000 for two weeks.
 Compared with the previous week's increases, deaths are up 51 and cases rose 26,717, which is 3,817 daily.
 Until two weeks ago, the last time the weekly daily average of cases was above 6,000 was April.

-Florida is dominating the U.S. in the most weekly coronavirus statistics: 2 1/2 times as much as No. 2 Texas in cases and 50% more than No. 2 Texas in deaths.
+Florida is dominating the U.S. in the most weekly coronavirus statistics: nearly 2 1/2 times as much as No. 2 Texas in cases and more than 50% above No. 2 Texas in deaths.

 On June 4, Florida switched to weekly reports from daily -- the first state in the nation reporting any data every seven days.
 In addition, the state's dashboard was removed, as well as current hospitalization data.
 Michigan and Ohio, which are in the top 10 for most deaths, reports deaths only a few days per week.

 The Centers for Disease Control and Prevention also receives data for cases and deaths more frequently.
-Based on the CDC report from Friday, which is a day behind the deaths' was 34 and for two days it was 104 and cases were the most since 16,414 on Jan.
+Based on the CDC report from Friday, which is a day behind, the deaths' decrease was 44 after an increase of 148, and cases were the most since 16,414 on Jan.
 5. Over seven days, Florida was No. 1 for deaths and cases.

 The first-time daily positivity rate was nearly 6 percentage points and 7.8 in the past two weeks.
 The state has considered 5.0% or less the ideal rate.
 The record was 23.38% on Dec.
 28.